 - i) Generally, civil partners (same sex) are treated in the same way as married couples by the tax-benefit system. - j) There are statutory requirements to uprate some elements of the tax-benefit system annually, while for others uprating is discretionary.
 Until 2011 most components were uprated annually in line with price growth (RPI), with means-tested benefits following the "Rossi" price index3 excluding housing costs and local taxes.
-From 2011 the CPI (from the previous September) was used as the basis for price uprating of benefits and tax credits, from 2012 also for Income Tax allowances and thresholds and from 2022 for (most) National Insurance limits, thresholds, and rates.
-On average the CPI rises more slowly than either the RPI or the Rossi index.
+From 2011 the CPI (from the previous September) was used as the basis for price uprating of benefits and tax credits, from 2012 also for Income Tax allowances and thresholds, and from 2022 for (most) National Insurance limits, thresholds, and rates.
+The state pension has been uprated by the "triple lock" earnings growth, inflation, or 2.5%, whichever is the greater since 2011/12.
+On average the CPI rises more slowly than earnings growth, the RPI, or the Rossi index.
 Only a few elements are adjusted in line with earnings growth, and some are not adjusted at all.
 Each year there may be announced departures from these rules, in either direction. - k) Policy changes, or confirmations of standard uprating, are announced since 2017 in the UK's Autumn Budget (usually in November) for the following April.
 Further changes may also be announced in the Spring Statement (usually in March or April) when the Government also responds to the Office for Budget Responsibility's (OBR) forecasts.
 Often, structural changes are announced one or more years ahead of planned implementation.
 For example, the introduction of an element of joint taxation (a transferable allowance between spouses) for April 2015 was announced in December 2013.
-The Scottish budget is announced usually in December.
+The Scottish budget and the Welsh draft budget are usually announced in December.